Well, I’m here to break the news to everyone.

 I knew at that very moment, this was a time that I’d remember for the rest of my life.
 Being with my mom, one of my very best friends (and sometimes, arch nemesis), and just having her be there for me.
 I know I’m lucky in that aspect.
 I have both my parents and they love me, no matter how much I resist them and would like my freedom at times, I know I would be lost without them.

 So, on my first day as a junior, I could tell my mom was a little off.
 Being a mother is a tough deal.
 You take care of someone for years and years and then you are expected to let go…just like that.
-And my mom was just thinking of that inevitable clock ticking down.

 I guess this piece is mostly to reassure everyone (especially those moms out there) that if your kid is growing up, don’t be scared!
 Being a mom doesn’t end at a specific point.
 I’ll always need my mom, no matter how old I am.
 Her motherhood doesn’t have an expiration date.